Customizing the Terminal Application

-This chapter describes different ways to control the appearance and behavior of the Terminal in interactive mode.
-It covers the following topics:
+This topic describes different ways to customize the appearance and behavior of the Terminal application.

-.
-This displays a dialog box where you can select the default foreground and background colors for the Terminal.
+To specify the colors, select Edit > Color.
+This displays a dialog box where you can select the default foreground and background colors for the Terminal application.
 Then select one of the following:

 Specifying the Window Size

-To specify the Terminal window size, select Edit > Window Size
+To specify the Terminal application window size, select Edit > Window Size.
+This displays a dialog box as follows:

 The maximum number of columns is 132 and the maximum number of rows is 64.
 As you make changes, the dialog box updates the number of scrollback lines and the number of pages available.
 Then select one of the following: